Agde: Wine, wineyards and winemakers

 The vineyards in Agde are among the oldest in France.
 Viticulturists, winegrowers experienced the problems of viticulture in the 19th century with diseases.
 However, while Aramon was able to save the production situation (see the electric pump) in the region by cultivation near the sea, the intensive production of wine in the colony of Algeria caused both the low profitability and the low quality of Agde wines among Languedoc zone.
 Production began to decline.
 And production has plummeted since the sea-resort was planned, as housing needs space.
 The Richemer Cellars were born from the merger of the cooperative cellars of Agde (1936) and Marseillan (1934).
 However, tourist festivals are still present in the 21st century, including the Vinocap trade show, which brings together a hundred winegrowers.
 Stores supply wine for tourists.
-And if the last vineyard of Bagnas is now very small below Château Maraval with the Meyer distillery in ruins, walking in is a planed tourist-office leisure nowadays; its wine is better for "connoisseurs", old grape varieties producing piquette have been abandoned.
+And if the last vineyard of Bagnas is now very small below Château Maraval with the Meyer distillery in ruins, walking in is a planned tourist-office leisure nowadays; its wine is better for "connoisseurs", old grape varieties producing piquette have been abandoned.
 This "Wine tourism" has been in full development for several years.

 The wine-growing area of the Bagnas reserve was reduced in 2019 with the urbanization of the border running from Château Maraval down to the naturist camp: the most expensive detached villas in the town are here, as well as those at the top of the Mont St Martin with panoramic sea views, which also had vineyards starting at Richelieu beach that disappeared with the urbanisation of 1970.